 Another way VPN providers have addressed the problem with logs is to configure their servers to erase data logs when the session ends.

-Two examples of this are with Mullvad and OVPN, both of which are secure VPN services based in Sweden.
+Two examples of this are Mullvad and OVPN, both of which are secure VPN services based in Sweden.

 OVPN explains: